John Woodcock, Baron Walney: House of Lords

 Woodcock was nominated for a life peerage in the 2019 Dissolution Honours, and created Baron Walney, of the Isle of Walney in the County of Cumbria in September 2020.
-He was nominated alongside four other former Labour MPs who had backed Prime Minister Boris Johnson's Brexit deal or endorsed the Conservative Party at the 2019 general election.

-Johnson appointed Woodcock as the UK's Trade Envoy to Tanzania in August 2021.
+Prime Minister Boris Johnson appointed Woodcock as the UK's Trade Envoy to Tanzania in August 2021.

-He sat as a non-affiliated peer from September 2020 until October 2021, when he became a crossbencher.

 Adviser on Political Violence and Disruption

 Woodcock was appointed by the UK Government as an Independent Adviser on Political Violence and Disruption in November 2020.
 In the unpaid role, he was commissioned to conduct a review on the subject matter and present it to the Prime Minister and Home Secretary prior to publication.

 In November 2023, Woodcock advocated giving police the power to ban pro-Palestinian protests on the streets of Britain if they were deemed to contribute to an atmosphere of intimidation against Jews.
 He said he would be updating his review to include "looking at the threshold for the police to ban a march".

-In May 2024, it was revealed that Woodcock would recommend banning groups like Palestine Action and Just Stop Oil in an upcoming report.
+In May 2024, it was revealed that Woodcock would recommend banning groups like Palestine Action and Just Stop Oil in a forthcoming report.
 This could involve restricting their right to assembly and ability to fundraise.
 The report itself was made public by the UK House of Commons on 21 May 2024.
-The measures contained have been described as the criminalization of peaceful protest.
+The measures contained have been described as the criminalisation of peaceful protest.
 Woodcock was also criticised by civil liberties campaigners and climate groups because of his positions as a lobbyist for arms and fossil fuel industry groups.
 Political organisation Momentum called Woodcock's report "a manifesto for a police state".
-Woodcock was sacked from his role in February 2025.
+Woodcock was removed from his role in February 2025 when the Labour Party government abolished the position of adviser on political violence to combine it with the Commission for Countering Extremism.